HBPMedical/mip-deployment/README.md

 * [gateway](https://github.com/HBPMedical/gateway): "Middleware" layer between the MIP Frontend and a federated analytic engine
 * [portalbackend](https://github.com/HBPMedical/portal-backend): The "Backend API" supports the Web App
 * [portalbackend_db](https://github.com/docker-library/postgres): The portal backend's database
-* [galaxy](https://github.com/madgik/galaxy): The "Workflow Engine" provides the ability to unite separate algorithms into one larger one
 * [keycloak](https://github.com/keycloak/keycloak-containers): The "AuthN/AuthZ" system, based on KeyCloak (this component usually doesn't run in a *federated* MIP, as an "external" KeyCloak service does the job).
 In case this *local* "embedded" component is used, you may need to know some <a id="UsersConfiguration">details</a>, which you can find [here](documentation/UsersConfiguration.md)
 * [keycloak_db](https://github.com/docker-library/postgres): The KeyCloak's database, required only if the *keycloak* component needs to be used
 * [create_dbs](https://github.com/HBPMedical/docker-create-databases): The *one shot* container which creates and populates the DBs when required